-Research Intensive Designation RI and Direct Independent Research DIR
+Research Intensive (RI) and Directed Independent Research (DIR) Designations

-Research Intensive course designation and Directed Independent Research courses were created to expand the practice of curricular-based research opportunities for students and to allow documentation of student engagement in research on their transcripts.
-These courses are coordinated through the Undergraduate Curriculum Committee (URCC) a subcommittee of the University Undergraduate Programs Committee (UUPC).
+Research Intensive (RI) and Directed Independent Research (DIR) course designations were created to expand the practice of curricular-based research opportunities for students and to allow documentation of student engagement in research on their transcripts.
+These courses are coordinated through the Undergraduate Curriculum Committee (URCC), a subcommittee of the University Undergraduate Programs Committee (UUPC).
 Courses are evaluated monthly at URCC meetings.

 Research Intensive (RI) Designation